 Step 4: Use an Application Performance Monitoring (APM) Tool

 An APM tool combined with speed and load testing tools can supercharge your website diagnostic capabilities.

 Instead of setting up a staging site and guessing which plugin or theme to disable one by one, a competent APM tool can help you identify the source of slow performance — without changing anything on your site.
 It tracks and analyzes slow transactions, database queries, external requests, WordPress hooks, plugins, etc.

 Typically, using an APM tool isn’t beginner-friendly.
 Even expert developers need some training on how to use it efficiently.
-Plus, there’s always the added cost factor as most of them require a license to run.
+Plus, there’s always the added cost factor, as most require a license to run.

-If your site is hosted at Kinsta, you can use our free Kinsta APM tool to diagnose its performance issues.
+If your site is hosted at Kinsta, you can use our free Kinsta APM tool to diagnose your site’s performance issues.
 It’s our custom-designed performance monitoring tool for WordPress sites, helping you identify WordPress performance issues.

-I went out of my way to create an unoptimized site to demonstrate this feature.
-Next, I turned on Kinsta APM for this site through the MyKinsta dashboard.
-I then put it through a couple of load tests so that Kinsta APM picks up some data.
+We went out of our way to create an unoptimized site to demonstrate this feature.
+Next, we turned on Kinsta APM for this site through the MyKinsta dashboard.
+We then put it through some load tests for Kinsta APM to pick up some data.
 And here are the results:

 The Transactions tab lists the requests that took the most time during the monitoring period.
 Starting here is an excellent way to optimize your site.
 In this case, wp-cron.php is the slowest.
 It can be triggered by WordPress itself, the theme, or any plugin.

 You can disable WP-Cron and replace it with a system cron to improve your site’s performance.